Parks & Recreation Signage Project

 Timeline and community engagement

-Staff and volunteers were at the parks this summer asking visitors for their ideas.
+Staff and volunteers were at the parks summer in 2021 asking visitors for their ideas.
 Additionally, an online survey with the same questions was available through July 16, 2021.